Pompeii, Paestum & Herculaneum in the Winter

-When I started the conversation with my friend, Gemma, ‘I’m going on thinking of going on holiday, do you want to come with me?’ she replied, ‘Just let me know the date and I’m there’.
+When I started the conversation with my friend, Gemma, ‘I’m thinking of going on holiday, do you want to come with me?’ she replied, ‘Just let me know the date and I’m there’.
 With young children and husbands at home, our time together is usually a little bit different.
 Not wanting to let this opportunity slide, we decided to go big.
 As in 'Big Five', big.
 So we packed our bags, said goodbye to the families and headed off to Kenya in search of Safari and Savannah Sunsets.

 I’ve travelled in a group before on a previous trip, but this was my first time with Travelsphere.
 I’ve always enjoyed getting to know everyone and I loved the fact that there was never a dull moment, always a different conversation to be had over dinner but I could tuck myself away if I wanted a few moments to just soak in the sights.
 This was to be a trip full of "firsts" for Gemma - first time on a group tour and first time on a long-haul holiday - it's safe to say she’s converted!
 With a brilliant group of fellow travellers and the hassle-free way of travelling, it all led to being one of the most relaxed holidays she’s ever had!